 So let’s discuss the Simple Search of Patentscope first.
 It’s similar to Quick Search of the USPTO where you can enter your keyword into the search box, choose a field where you want to get the keyword searched in and get the information.

-You can use the name field to search for an inventor, assignee, applicant, etc. If you select Front Page from the drop down menu, the keyword would be searched in the Abstract of the patent only.
-The other options of the fields are sort of self-explanatory, just in case you get confused with any option, you can let me know in the comment box.
+You can use the name field to search for an inventor, assignee, applicant, etc. If you select Front Page from the drop-down menu, the keyword would be searched in the Abstract of the patent only.
+The other options of the fields are sort of self-explanatory, just in case you get confused with an option, you can let me know in the comment box.
 I or someone from the team will get back to you within a short while.

 You can open and use other three kinds of searches by clicking on Search Menu.
 The below screenshot will assist you: